-Wetland Ecology (SNR)
+Wetland Investigation (SNR)

-Grades: 4-8; May
+Grades 4-8; May

-Like any other ecosystem, a wetland is a complex and active habitat!
+Like any other ecosystem, a wetland is a complex and active habitat.
 Observe diverse plants and animals and learn about the unique characteristics that help them survive in this watery environment.
 Use microscopes to compare the structures of terrestrial and aquatic plants.
 Students will learn about how wetlands protect plants, animals, and humans by using a wetland model.
 Capacity: 60 students; length of program: 120 minutes; fee: \$2 per student

-Canopy Climb for Schools (SNR)
+Maple Syrup (SNR)